 It can include instructions in what context to use the asset (i.e., as a DETECTOR or ARENA).

-starts the video recording for the time in seconds specified in brackets, saving the video with the name detailed in the parenthesis, “ ”
+starts the video recording for a time (in seconds) specified in the brackets, saving the video with the name detailed in the apostrophes, “ ”

-will record 15 seconds of video into the Media Directory file with a name starting “videotest” (and then with a time and date).
+records 15 seconds of video and saves the file into the Media Directory with a name starting “videotest” (the time and date will follow this label).
 The video recording has been designed to provide a useful record of short parts of the experiment, for reference only.
-The system prioritises running the experiment and processing the results live, and then will try and make the requested video.
-This means that one can have dropped frames, and it is possible the overlay of the screen onto the camera image can ‘drift’ over time.
-The time written into the video image will be correct (i.e. the computer time at which the image was acquired from the camera).
+The system prioritises running the experiment and processing the results live.
+It then will try and make the requested video.
+This means that one may have dropped frames, and it is possible the overlay of the screen onto the camera image can have a minor time delay over time.
+The time written into the video image will be correct (i.e., the computer time at which the image was acquired from the camera).

 As the computer records the experiment the video images are processed later on and combined with any asset images used.
 This can lead to a slight ‘drift’ between these two events.